Chicago Accident Lawyers Representing People Injured By Drunk Drivers

 (6) there is any amount of a drug, substance, or compound in the person's breath, blood, or urine resulting from the unlawful use or consumption of cannabis listed in the Cannabis Control Act, a controlled substance listed in the Illinois Controlled Substances Act, an intoxicating compound listed in the Use of Intoxicating Compounds Act, or methamphetamine as listed in the Methamphetamine Control and Community Protection Act.

 (b) The fact that any person charged with violating this Section is or has been legally entitled to use alcohol, other drug or drugs, or intoxicating compound or compounds, or any combination thereof, shall not constitute a defense against any charge of violating this Section

 Prominent Role of Alcohol in Illinois Traffic Accident Cases

-Regardless if the person receives a citation for driving while under the influence of alcohol, if they are to blame for a car accident, they can be held liable.
+Regardless if the motorist receives a citation for driving while under the influence of alcohol, if they are to blame for a car accident, they can be held civilly liable.
 The fact that they were drinking may be used to show negligence in the case.
-One of our experienced drunk driving injury attorneys can held build your case using police reports, expert testimony and witness accounts.Chicago Car Accident Attorneys Ready to Hold Intoxicated Motorists Fully Responsible For Their Acts
+One of our experienced drunk driving injury attorneys can build a strong case proving the drunk driver's negligence by using police reports, expert testimony and witness accounts.Chicago Car Accident Attorneys Ready to Hold Intoxicated Motorists Fully Responsible For Their Acts